yesihaveidea/myrtille/DOCUMENTATION.md

 This is a thing to consider if you want to isolate the web gateway from your intranet (into a DMZ for instance) and still be able to connect a machine on it.

 ## Notes and limitations
-- On Windows Server 2008, you may have to install (manually) the Microsoft Visual C++ 2008 redistributables, required by OpenSSL (libeay32.dll/ssleay32.dll).
+- On Windows Server 2008, you may have to install (manually) the Microsoft Visual C++ 2008 redistributables (x86), required by OpenSSL (libeay32.dll/ssleay32.dll).

-- On Windows Server 2012, you may have issues installing the Microsoft Visual C++ 2015 redistributables (http://stackoverflow.com/questions/31536606/while-installing-vc-redist-x64-exe-getting-error-failed-to-configure-per-machi).
+- On Windows Server 2012, you may have issues installing the Microsoft Visual C++ 2015 redistributables (x86) (http://stackoverflow.com/questions/31536606/while-installing-vc-redist-x64-exe-getting-error-failed-to-configure-per-machi).
 To circumvent that, ensure your system is fully updated (Windows updates) first or try to install the package "Windows8.1-KB2999226-x64.msu" manually.

-- Myrtille doesn't support clipboard and printer; they could however be enabled through FreeRDP virtual channels, given some additionnal code.

-- Myrtille doesn't support the mouse pointer shadow; this is a FreeRDP 0.8.2 issue (it may have been fixed since).
-An easy workaround is to disable it (Control panel > Hardware > Mouse > Pointers (tab) > uncheck "Enable pointer shadow").
-See http://vchips.imutroom.com/2015/04/optimising-windows-8-1-visual-effects/ for more visual effects tweaking through registry and applied via GPOs.
-If Myrtille is used over a WAN, it may improve performance significantly.

-- Myrtille doesn't support NLA (standard RDP authentication only); this may be due to a misuse of FreeRDP or because it's an old version (0.8.2) which lacks full NLA support.
-Anyway, NLA from a web browser wouldn't make much sense as, by design of the HTTP protocol, the client and the server are not necessarily on the same network.
-Also, a standard browser doesn't implements CredSSP (required by NLA for RDP, see https://en.wikipedia.org/wiki/Security_Support_Provider_Interface).
-So, even if the RDP client and server _are_ on the same network, credentials have to be passed using a standard username/password scheme from the browser.
-Last but not least, NLA has some drawbacks (see https://en.wikipedia.org/wiki/Network_Level_Authentication).

 - In order to keep the installation simple, both the myrtille gateway and services are installed on the same machine.
 They do however conform to a distributed architecture; if needed, given some additionnal code, myrtille services could acts as a proxy, so the gateway could be installed and operate separately (this could be handy if the gateway should go into a DMZ).